quicksilver/iTerm2-qsplugin/Documentation.markdown

 This plugin supplies the following actions:

+ * **Open New Window** - Opens a new iTerm window.
+This action is available directly on the iTerm2 application in QS.

  * **Run a Text Command in iTerm** - Runs a text command entered in Quicksilver's text mode in iTerm.

     The action opens a new terminal.
 The alternate action is **Run a Text